 The College locations are licensed by the Commission for Independent Education, Florida Department of Education.
 Additional information regarding this institution may be obtained by contacting the Commission at 325 West Gaines Street, Suite 1414, Tallahassee, FL 32399-0400 or at www.fldoe.org/policy/cie.
 The toll-free telephone number is (888) 224-6684.

-Southern Technical College is approved by the Florida State Approving Agency (SAA) to train veterans and other eligible persons under the Veterans Administration Assistance Program.
-The College is an approved training provider to assist individuals receiving Workforce Innovation and Opportunity Act (WIOA) services.
+Southern Technical College is approved by the Florida State Approving Agency (SAA) to train veterans and other eligible persons under the Department of Veteran Affairs Assistance Program.

 ACCREDITATION